AlibabaCloudDocs/slb/intl.en-US/Listeners/Add a TCP listener.md

  |
     |**Listening Port**|The listening port used to receive requests and forward the requests to backend servers.
 The port number is in the range of 1 to 65535.

- **Note:** UDP and TCP listener port numbers can be the same in the following regions.
+ **Note:** In the same SLB instance, the UDP or TCP listener port numbers can be the same in the following regions.
 However, you must first apply for the **privilege to use the beta function of configuring the same ports in TCP/UDP listeners** on the [Quota Management](https://slb.console.aliyun.com/slb/quota) page of the SLB console.
 In other cases, the listener port numbers must be unique.

     -   UAE \(Dubai\)
     -   Australia \(Sydney\)